Cross Country Skis & Cross Country Skiing Equipment

 3 types of cross-country skis

 There are three main types of Cross Country skis, with slightly different features.
-We have separated the skis into competition skis/classic skis, touring skis and backcountry skis.
+We have separated the skis into classic skis, skating and backcountry skis.

-These skis are heavier and wider than the two other kinds, because they are suited for skiers who prefer long trips “off trail”.
+These skis are heavier and wider than the two other kinds because they are suited for skiers who prefer long trips “off trail” and in deeper, ungroomed snow.
 The design of the skis makes them great for trips both up and down the mountain.
 Backcountry skis are for the intermediate or advanced skier who knows his way around the mountain.